rafapetter/udacity-machine-learning-capstone/capstone-project.md

     from keras import backend as K
     from keras.optimizers import RMSprop, SGD, Adam

 To start building the model for feature extraction, I will be defining the Siamese network with input dimension of 300 and 3 layers network using Euclidean distance as the measure of instance similarity.
 It has Batch Normalization per layer.
 It is particularly important since BN layers enhance the performance considerably.
 I believe they are able to normalize the final feature vectors and Euclidean distance performances better in this normalized space.
-Here's the **create_base_network** method:
+Here's the **create_base_network** function:

     input = Input(shape=(input_dim, ))
     dense1 = Dense(128)(input)